Main illustration: Kyle Wayne Benson

 LeanData – lead management

-LeanData connects with your CRM to provides the most accurate, channel by channel view of campaign performance so that your team can choose how to spend money in the most effective ways possible.
+LeanData connects with your Customer Relationships Management (CRM) to provides the most accurate, channel by channel view of campaign performance so that your team can choose how to spend money in the most effective ways possible.
 Different marketing attribution models may suit different business needs depending on the length and complexity of the buyer’s journey so LeanData features fully-customizable attribution models that can be finely tuned to your business.

 Alternatives: Bizible, BrightFunnel